whoisjustinngo/tp/docs/DeveloperGuide.md

 Each `VEVENT` will be represented as a `Schedule`, and each recurrence specified (if applicable) in `RRULE` are independent `Schedules` with different start and end times.
-The import will not be made if there are exceptions thrown in the process of parsing errors or fails during verification of whether the schedule has conflicts.
+The import will not be made if there are exceptions thrown in the process of parsing or verifying whether the schedule has conflicts.
 If clashes exist, users will be prompted with the same message as when they add a single clashing schedule.
 No imports will be made.
 This is to get the user to do manual conflict resolution, where they need to discover and deconflict clashing schedules until the import is successful. (see [adding recurring entries to the schedule](#adding-recurring-entries-to-the-schedule))